ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression.md

 <details><summary><b>Answer</b></summary>

-There are several methods to address multicollinearity:
+There are several methods to address multi-collinearity:
 - Remove Highly Correlated Predictors
 - Combine Correlated Predictors
 - Principal Component Analysis (PCA)
 - Use ridge or lasso regression or combination of both(elastic net regression) for modeling

 </details>

 ---

-21. Can you have perfect multicollinearity?
+21. Can you have perfect multi-collinearity?

 <details><summary><b>Answer</b></summary>

 Yeah, It may occur when one predictor variable in a regression model is an exact linear combination of one or more other predictor variables.
 In other words, the correlation between the variables is exactly 1 (or -1).

 </details>

+--